spykelionel/auth_wiki/README.md

  * `Reactions`
         A user can react to an authentication code by giving it an thumbs-up or thumbs-down
  * `Edit auth code`
-        An Auth-Code is a code created by a registrar to help identify the domain name holder and it be edited using this feature.
+        An Auth-Code is a code created by the webapp to help identify the domain name holder and it be edited using this feature.

+## Requirements needed to be Registered

+* Email
+* password

+When the credential is successfully verified during login, the request is authenticated

 ## Benefits of Authenticated Users

 * Full access to the platform
-* Contribute, however, contribution should be limited to comments and reactions
+* Contribute by commenting and reacting
 * Able to view example usage
 * Download code samples